miraisolutions/secretsanta/README.md

 * `pytest-cov` (measures and reports test coverage, see also `.coveragerc` file)
 * `tox` (where the Python versions to test with are defined)

-*The tests will only be run for any Python version that is available in the environment where you run them (see `skip_missing_interpreters` configuration key).*
+If you run `tox` outside of the virtual environment, it can run tests for multiple Python versions - this is configured using `envlist`.The tests will only be run for any Python version that is available in the environment where you run them (see `skip_missing_interpreters` configuration key).

 #### PyCharm file types
 In PyCharm, you can associate files to a certain type under: